marsbars439/ff-dashboard/SPRINT_PLANNING.md

 ### ✅ **COMPLETED SPRINTS**

+#### **Sprint 13: Analytics Filtering** - ✅ COMPLETE
+- **Status:** Fully implemented and production-ready
+- **Completion Date:** December 3, 2025
+- **Implemented Features:**
+  - ✅ Added a multi-select filter to the "Manager ROS Strength" table on the Analytics page.
+  - ✅ Users can now select specific managers to compare their rest-of-season roster strength.
+  - ✅ Relocated the filter icon from the main section title into the "Manager" table header for improved layout and user experience.
+  - ✅ Identified and flagged several unused, duplicate component files for cleanup.
+- **Files:** `src/features/analytics/components/Analytics.js`
+- **Metrics:** ✅ Enhanced data filtering on a key analytics view.

+---

 #### **Sprint 16: Performance Optimization** - ✅ COMPLETE
 - **Status:** Fully implemented and production-ready
 - **Completion Date:** December 2, 2025